-Fresh and easy Carrot Ginger Miso Dressing inspired by the ones found in a Japanese steakhouse.
-This one is oil-free, vegan, and gluten-free but full of refreshing flavor and depth.
+A fresh and easy Carrot Ginger Miso Dressing inspired by the ones found in a Japanese-style steakhouse restaurant.
+This version is oil-free, vegan, and gluten-free but full of refreshing flavor and depth.

 Ingredients for Carrot Ginger Dressing